Omnidirectional type inference for ML: principality any way: Overview

 \parcomment{A note on shape patterns}

-For now, it suffices to think of shapes as parts of types (\eg the type constructor $\T$ in $\Fapp[\T] \tys$ \footnote{ Type constructors are prefixed, except in \OCaml code, where they are postfixed. }) while shape patterns $\cpat$ act as type `destructors', binding parts of the type (\eg the constructor name $\T$) to meta-variables (\eg the pattern variable $\ct$) used in $\cs$.
+For now, it suffices to think of shapes as parts of types (\eg the record type constructor $\T$ in ($\trcd \T \tys$) \footnote{ For readability in shape patterns, type constructors are written in prefix form and record type constructors are prefixed with \textsf{rcd}.
+This prefix is omitted in \OCaml code, where type constructors appear in postfix position. }) while shape patterns $\cpat$ act as type `destructors', binding parts of the type (\eg the constructor name $\T$) to meta-variables (\eg the pattern variable $\ct$) used in $\cs$.
 This will be made precise in \cref{sec/constraints/shapes}.

 \parcomment{Why our solution makes things easier?}

 We now illustrate the role of suspended constraints on our running \emph{fragile} features: static overloading of records (and variants) and semi-explicit first-class polymorphism.
 Each feature translates the typability of the term into constraints, formalized using a constraint generation function of the form $\cinfer \e \t$, which, given a term $\e$ and expected type $\t$, produces a constraint $\c$ which is satisfiable if and only if $\e$ has the type $\t$.
 As we will see, once we adopt the suspended constraint machinery developed in this paper, much of the complexity of these typing fragile constructs vanishes---suspended constraints do most of the heavy lifting.